Predictions 2020: Quantum Sweet Dreams

 Net of the hype, 2019’s most remarkable events were the appearance of IBM Q System One and Google’s proof that a quantum computer could solve problems intractable on classical Turing machines (“quantum supremacy”).

-The former was aimed to affirm IBM’s lead and push the industry by initiating a virtuous circle of investments: a bold and beautiful endeavour, although a machine of limited applicability.
+The former was aimed to affirm IBM’s lead and push the industry by initiating a virtuous circle of investments: a bold and beautiful endeavor, although a machine of limited applicability.
 The latter was an experimental confirmation of what quantum information theory predicted in the early 1990s: in Scott Aaronson‘s words, “an outcome that’s at once expected and mind-boggling, conservative and radical”.

 This fascinating technology is farther in the future than you could deduce from the media.
 Building general-purpose quantum computers or even quantum-based specialized accelerators will not be easy: